-4.4 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you at any time or here at http://go.bookingbug.com/UnsubscribePage.html
+4.4 You can ask us or, if applicable, our third parties to stop sending you marketing messages at any time by followingthe opt-out links on any marketing message sent to you at any time.

 5. LAWFUL BASIS FOR USING YOUR PERSONAL DATA

-5.1 We process your personal data based on the lawful bases set out below.
+5.1 We process your personal data based on the lawful bases set out below or as more specifically outlined at section 3 above.
 We may process information you provide based on more than one lawful basis depending on the specific purpose for which we are using it.

-- Contract: To enter into a contract with you and fulfill our contractual obligations to you (e.g. to provide you with booking services which you subscribe for).
-This processing is necessary for us to provide the service you have requested including registering and managing your account with us and providing service updates and related information).
+- Contract: To enter into a contract with you and fulfill our contractual obligations to you (e.g. to provide you with services which you have subscribed for)

-- Consent: Where you have consented to our use of your personal data, for example where you opt-in to receive relevant marketing communications from us (e.g. industry news and offers)
+- Consent: Where you have consented to our use of your personal data, for example where you opt-in to receive relevant marketing communications from us.

 - Legal Obligation: Where processing is necessary to comply with legal or statutory requirements on us.
-This may include cooperating with police in relation to their investigations.
+This may include cooperating with law enforcement in relation to their investigations.

-6.4 We may also use or disclose your personal data as follows:
+6.2 We may share your personal data as follows:

-- to the extent that we are required to do so by law, or in connection with any legal proceedings or
+- to the extent that we are required to do so by law, or in connection with any legal or criminal or law enforcement proceedings;

 - to establish, exercise or defend our legal rights (including providing information to others for the purpose of fraud prevention and reducing credit risk); and

 - in the event that we sell or buy any business or assets, to the prospective buyer or seller of such business and assets and their advisers.
-If our business is sold your details will be passed onto the new owner of the business.
+If our business is sold your details may be passed on to the new owner of the business.

 7. STORING AND TRANSFERRING YOUR DATA

-- Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
-For further details, see https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/eu-us-privacy-shield_en Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+- where we use third party service providers based in the United States, we may transfer data to them if they are certified with the US Privacy Shield scheme which requires the US recipient to provide similar protection to personal data shared between Europe and the US or similar or replacement scheme from time to time.

 8. SECURITY OF YOUR PERSONAL DATA